webplatform/docs/tutorials/speed_best_practices/index.md

 ==Tip 8: HTML5 Form attributes and input types==

-HTML5 introduces a new set of input types, upgrading our set of <code>text</code>, <code>password</code>, and <code>file</code> to include <code>search</code>, <code>tel</code>, <code>url</code>, <code>email</code>, <code>datetime</code>, <code>date</code>, <code>month</code>, <code>week</code>, <code>time</code>, <code>datetime-local</code>, <code>number</code>, <code>range</code> and <code>color</code>.
-Browser support for these vary, with Opera implementing most at the moment.
-With feature detection you can determine if the browser has native support (and will offer a UI like a datepicker or color picker) and if not, you can continue to use the JS widgets to accomplish these common tasks.
+HTML5 introduces a new set of input types, upgrading our set of <code>text</code>, <code>password</code>, and <code>file</code> to include <code>search</code>, <code>tel</code>, <code>url</code>, <code>email</code>, <code>datetime</code>, <code>date</code>, <code>month</code>, <code>week</code>, <code>time</code>, <code>datetime-local</code>, <code>number</code>, <code>range</code>, and <code>color</code>.
+Browser support for these varies, with Opera implementing most at the moment.
+With feature detection you can determine if the browser has native support (and will offer a UI like a datepicker or color picker) and, if not, you can continue to use the JS widgets to accomplish these common tasks.

 In addition to the types, a few useful features have been added to our normal input fields.
-The input <code>placeholder</code> offers default text that clears when you click into them and <code>autofocus</code> focuses the caret on page load so you can interact immediately with that field.
+The input <code>placeholder</code> offers default text that clears when you click into a field, and <code>autofocus</code> focuses the caret on page load so you can interact immediately with that field.
 Input validation is another thing making its way in with HTML5.
-Adding the <code>required</code> attribute means the browser won't let the form submit until that field is filled in.
-Also the <code>pattern</code> attribute lets you specify a custom regular expression for the input to be tested against; with invalid values blocking form submission.
-This declarative syntax is a big upgrade not only in source readability but also a significant reduction of JavaScript necessary.
-Again, you can use feature detection to serve a fallback solution if there isn't native support for these present.
+Adding the <code>required</code> attribute means the browser won't let the form be submitted until that field is filled in.
+Also, the <code>pattern</code> attribute lets you specify a custom regular expression for the input to be tested against, with invalid values blocking form submission.
+This declarative syntax is a big upgrade not only in source readability but is also a significant reduction in the amount of JavaScript necessary.
+Again, you can use feature detection to serve a fallback solution if native support for these features is not present.

-Using the native widgets here means you don't need to send the heavy javascript and css required to pull off these widgets, speeding up page load and likely improving widget responsiveness.
-To try out some of these input enhancements check out the [http://slides.html5rocks.com/#new-form-types HTML5 Slide deck].
+Using the native widgets here means you don't need to send the heavy JavaScript and CSS required to pull off these widgets, speeding up page load and likely improving widget responsiveness.
+To try out some of these input enhancements, check out the [http://slides.html5rocks.com/#new-form-types HTML5 Slide deck].

 ==Tip 9: Use CSS3 effects instead of requesting heavy image sprites==

 CSS3 delivers many new styling possibilities that supplant our use of images to represent the visual design accurately.
-Replacing a 2k image with 100 bytes of CSS is a huge win, not to mention you've removed yet another HTTP request.
+Replacing a 2k image with 100 bytes of CSS is a huge win&mdash;not to mention you've removed yet another HTTP request.
 A few of the properties to familiarize yourself with are:

 * Linear and radial gradients
 * Border-radius for rounded corners